Abofour

 Ekoso is a remote village in the Eastern Region, which is home to about 150 children.
 At the moment the resources in the school are extremely limited – the school …read more

-We plan to complete a new Spot in Elmina by the close of December 2021.
-In the meantime, EduSpots Catalyst, Benjamin Eikins, has set up a temporary Spot in a …read more
+We plan to complete a new Spot in Elmina in June 2023 with the commissioning planned for August 2023.
+In the meantime, EduSpots Catalyst, Benjamin Eikins, has set up a …read more

 This project in Gomoa-Manso is being created by one of our 2019 changemaker grant winners – Anita Esi Eleh.
 Anita is a current student at the African Science Academy and …read more

-The MASH foundation library and resource centre seeks to help children to develop early literacy skills, as well as Increasing their vocabulary and comprehension skills.
-Over the years children that read books at the centre …read more
+The MASH foundation library and resource centre seeks to help children to develop early literacy skills, as well as increasing their vocabulary and comprehension skills.
+Over the years children that read books at the …read more

 The Kalpohin EduSpot is now completed, and used by so many across the community long into the nighttime!
 This was built by EduSpots, with thanks to a grant from the …read more